 7. Last week I found myself with half a batch of prepared Betty Crocker vanilla gluten-free cake mix.
 In the pantry I had half a batch of Glutino chocolate cake mix.
 So what did I do?
 I added the dry chocolate cake mix to the prepared vanilla cake mix, threw in an extra egg and poured the mixture into donut pans.
 What did I get?
 Only the most delicious chocolate donuts EVER.

-Now tell me.
+Baking is not a science, nor is it serious business.
+For me, baking is simply being creative.
+It is therapeutic, and it smells wonderful!
 Do you have any go-to gluten-free baking hacks (or even non gluten-free)?
 What are your favorite items to bake?